+Now - College of Education & Social Work (COE) web page.
+Familiarize yourself with this-www.wcupa.edu/education; select "Certification Information"

-- Now Bookmark the College of Education (COE) web page (follow suggested "steps" at the appropriate time) http://www.wcupa.edu/academics/coed/onlineapplication.asp - Now Complete Step 1 from the link above - Now Check all Praxis score reports to be sure all required test scores have been forwarded to West Chester University (Score Recipient Code #2659); and also PDE (Score Recipient Code #8033); PECT scores are automatically forwarded to PDE.
+Now - Complete Step 1 from the link above under "What is the application process?"

+Now - Check all Praxis score reports to be sure all required test scores have been forwarded to West Chester University (Score Recipient Code #2659); and also PDE (Score Recipient Code #8033); PECT scores are automatically forwarded to PDE.
 Your social security number is an essential identifier on all reports to PDE.

-If those codes do not appear for every Praxis test, contact the Teacher Certification Office: 610-436-2426.
+If those codes do not appear for every Praxis test, contact the Teacher Certification Office: 610-436-2321.

-During the month of program completion . . . usually December, May or August - Complete Step 2 and Step 3 from the bookmarked COE web page
+During the month of program completion . . . usually December, May or August - Follow Step 2 and Step 3 from the same link under "What is the application process?"

-Questions about any part of this process should be directed to the Office of Teacher Certification in 302 Recitation Hall, 610-436-2426.
+Questions about any part of this process should be directed to the Office of Teacher Certification in 302 Recitation Hall, 610-436-2321.